Ivan Bogachev

 INTELLIGENCE

-It is interesting to notice that the concept of biological life looks like an artifact that is being commonly used within humanity to create rules.
-But it is not predefined by the universe.
+It is interesting to notice that the concept of biological life looks like an artifact that is being commonly used within humanity to create rules, but it is not predefined by the universe.
 Everything is the same matter.

 Structure becomes intelligent as a whole when some of its parts become intelligent.
 Human is intelligent as a whole, although some parts of it may not be intelligent.